Antonio García Birlán: Early life and career

 Antonio García Birlán was born on 27 March 1892, in the Andalusian city of Pinos Puente.
 He was largely self-taught and took classes with Federico García Lorca, before going on to work as a carpenter and day labourer.
-In 1907, he came into contact with anarchism and began travelling to Granada on his days off to read about philosophy, taking a keen interest in the works of Søren Kierkegaard, Friedrich Nietzsche and Leo Tolstoy, among many others. uring the early 1910s, he expressed support for the Mexican Revolution and began writing articles for the anarchist newspaper Liberación de Elche.
+In 1907, he came into contact with anarchism and began travelling to Granada on his days off to read about philosophy, taking a keen interest in the works of Søren Kierkegaard, Friedrich Nietzsche and Leo Tolstoy, among many others.
+During the early 1910s, he expressed support for the Mexican Revolution and began writing articles for the anarchist newspaper Liberación de Elche.
 In late 1912, he took a trip around the province of Córdoba and visited a rationalist school, which he wrote about for Tierra y Libertad.
 The following year, he wrote articles for Germinal de Tarrasa and Cultura Libertaria de Ferrol, and briefly worked as a teacher at a school in Castro del Río.

 Writing and political activism

 In June 1914, he travelled to Barcelona and met the anarchist theorist Anselmo Lorenzo.
 He then moved to Asquerosa, where he wrote for Tierra y Libertad about the living conditions of the peasantry and his fraternisation with the town's lumpenproletariat.
-In April 1915, he began writing under the pseudonym Dionysios.
+In April 1915, he began writing under the pseudonym Dionysios (Note: Alternative aliases include other spellings like Dionysos, Dyonisos, Dionisyos, Denis as well as "Julio Barco", "Pío Ayala" and "Fabio".)
 The following year, he and Francisco Jordán moved to Barcelona, where Birlán went to work at the offices of Tierra y Libertad.
 He wrote for every issue of the paper over the subsequent years, attempted to set up his own magazine La Idea Libre, and contributed to the publication of Solidaridad Obrera.
 When Tierra y Libertad was shut down in 1919, he continued occupying its offices and used them to distribute pamphlets around the country.

 In 1922, he established Editorial Moderna, and in 1924, he began publishing Revista Nueva and contributed to La Revista Internacional Anarquista.
 During the years of the dictatorship of Primo de Rivera, he contributed to the magazines Vértice, Revista Obrera and Generación Consciente, wrote prologues for the works of Efim Yarchuk and translated the works of Joseph Déjacque.
 He also contributed book reviews for the Valencian magazine Estudios and published anthology collections.
 He briefly stayed in Argentina in 1929, writing for Izquierda de Buenos Aires.
 He supplemented his income with work as a proofreader for Rudolf Mosse and a translator of various anarchist works, including those of Peter Kropotkin and Errico Malatesta.